johnbenedictyan/Craft-Cooking/notes.md

 ## 23 May
 - New Feature: Message Flashing
 - Bug Fix: The bug where the updated password wasn't being hashed.
+- New Feature: Recipe Creator and Editor now have access to the ingredient list.
+- Bug Fix: Added checks to see if users would enter fake user_id and post_id into the urls and placed errors for them.

 ## USEFUL LINKS
 **Stock profile pictures**